usnistgov/MUD-PD/README.md

 # MUD-PD
 MUD Profiling Database (formerly MUD Profiling for IoT (MUDPI))

-A tool for Profiling IoT devices particularly for use with MUD
+A tool for profiling IoT devices particularly for use with MUD

 *N.B.
 This tool is still in the development phase, and has only been tested on Linux (Ubuntu 18+) and macOS (10.14).*

-## Prerequisite
+## Prerequisites
 1. Python 3.7.2+

    * Check version
      ```sh
      shell> python3 --version
      ```
-   * Instructions for updating/installing python3 can be found at: https://www.python.org/downloads/
+   * Instructions for updating/installing python3 can be found at https://www.python.org/downloads/
      You can also try the following commands
      * macOS:
      ```sh